mattWillis/resistance-toolkit/README.md

   Resistbot is a chatbot that turns your texts into faxes, postal mail, or emails to your representatives in minutes.

 ### Register to Vote
-Register or checking your registration status and find out what issues are on your ballot.
+Register or check your registration status and find out what issues are on your ballot.
 - [Vote.org](https://www.vote.org/)
 - [Vote Like A Beast](https://www.votelikeabeast.com/)

 ### Donate
 - Check if your chosen cause or organization is accepting donations.
-- Find out if your organization has a membership.
+- Find out if your organization has an annual or monthly membership.
 - [Charity Navigator](https://www.charitynavigator.org/)

   Charity Navigator helps millions of people take action and support the causes they care about by connecting them to the best charities that align with their passions and values.